DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 ...Prophet Sid doesn't even exist in this world!?

-Little by little, Kay come to realization just how much differs this world from what he remembers.
+Little by little, Kai come to realization just how much differs this world from what he remembers.

 "According to my memories human hero existed.
 Prophet Sid defeated four heroes and thanks to that mankind won Great War